 Create a new Unity project, you can name this project “Character Customizer” the template can be left at 3D, and you will not need Unity Analytics enabled for this project:

-Make sure you are using the Default Unity layout if you want your Unity editor to look the same as the one being used in the course:
+Make sure you are using the Default Unity layout if you want your Unity editor to look the same as the one being used in this guide:

-Click on the Asset Store tab and do a search for “UMA”, next Import the asset to your project:
+Head to the Asset Store and do a search for “UMA 2″, add the package to your assets, and then Import the asset to your project:

 When the Import Unity Package window pops up make sure you have All the files checked for Import: